Frequently Asked Questions

 Do you offer consultations/tastings?

 Yes!
 We offer a 1-hr., one-on-one consultation and tasting with your personal cake designer.
 Tasting cakes are our most popular vanilla cake and filling samples are based on what we have available at the time of your visit.
-If you have a specific flavor that you would like to sample Top Tier Cakery will be happy to custom-bake a 6" iced but undecorated cake for $60.
+If you have a specific flavor that you would like to sample Top Tier Cakery will be happy to custom-bake additional iced but undecorated tasting cake for $20 each.
 All consultations are $25.

 Please contact us to schedule your consultation and tasting.